Cogniplane — Governed AI Workspace for Enterprise Teams

 SettingWhat it does

-• Read-only tools (queries, searches, document reads) — auto-approved.
+• Read-only tools (queries, searches, document reads) are auto-approved.
 No user prompt needed.

-• Write tools (creating records, submitting forms, triggering workflows) — suggest mode.
+• Write tools (creating records, submitting forms, triggering workflows) require approval.
 The agent pauses and shows an approval prompt before executing.

-• Shell commands — disabled by default.
-Must be explicitly enabled in the capability profile.
-When enabled, every command requires individual user approval.
+• Shell command execution is off unless a skill explicitly requires it.
+When enabled, every command still requires individual user approval.

 💡